 If you’re looking for a puzzle without Peppa Pig, Nina Malone, founder of the Dope Black Mums podcast, recommends this set featuring pictures of people from the Yoruba, Igbo, and Hausa tribes of Nigeria.
 “It has different difficulty levels in one box, so it is great for multiple ages and is a fun way to learn about history,” she says.

 Lisa Clegg, author of The Blissful Toddler Expert, says 2-year-olds will love learning how to roll a ball with a bowling set.
 These animal skittles are a great choice, as the soft ball is perfect for playing indoors and the colourful characters can also be used for imaginative play.

 The best role-play toys for 2-year-olds

 “At this age, children love to copy the adults around them,” says Gummer.
 “Any toys that encourage this make a great gift.”
 Andrea Yavasheva, early-years programme officer of the National Deaf Children’s Society, adds that role play gives children “the opportunity to develop important social skills such as turn-taking and helps them to think about how other people might think, feel, and act.”
-Gummer likes this set, as it includes plenty of accessories, which means kids can start ‘cooking’ straight away.
+Gummer likes this barbecue set, as it includes plenty of accessories, which means kids can start ‘cooking’ straight away.
 “Food items can be added or combined with other toys for other role-playing games, such as playing shops,” she adds.
-Two-year-olds may initially find using the barbecue tongs tricky, but this will help develop their hand-eye coordination and dexterity.
+[Editor’s note: Gummer’s recommendation is sold out everywhere, but after some snooping we found this equally delightful alternative].

 Toy food encourages an interest in fruit and vegetables, which can help set toddlers up for healthy eating habits in years to come.
 Vecht recommends getting a set “where the fruit and veg are stuck together with Velcro, so a child will actually feel like they are cutting it.”